Why should I choose Drama?

 How will I be examined?

-- You will be assessed over the three years through practical performance, written portfolio/essay and, in your final year, you will work towards completing a written exam based on a set play that we will explore over the three year GCSE.
+You will be assessed over the three years through practical performance, written portfolio/essay and, in your final year, you will complete a written exam based on a set play that we will explore over the three year GCSE.

-In Year 10 and 11 you will study 3 components
+In Year 10 and 11 you will study the following three components:

-- Component 1: Devising; 40% of your GCSE (includes practical performance and written portfolio)
+- Component 1 - Devising: 40% of your GCSE including practical performance and written portfolio

-- Component 3: Theatre Makers in Practice; 40% of your GCSE (Written exam 1 hour 45 minutes)
+- Component 3 - Theatre Makers in Practice: 40% of your GCSE, written exam 1hr 45 mins.